sagemathinc/cocalc-howto/SageMathCell.md

 cp /home/user/container_manager.py .
 ```

-Now run the script to build and deploy the containers, which should take a while:
+Now run the script to build and deploy the containers, which should take **HOURS** as it installs a large number of Ubuntu packages and builds SageMath from source:

 ```sh
 time ./container_manager.py --deploy